cbillowes/corporate-programmer-oxygen/content/posts/2017-05-12-change-starts-with-you/index.md

 cover: "https://picsum.photos/1280/500/?image=189"
 date:   2017-05-12 12:52:25 +0200
 tags:
-    - mindset
+    - Mindset
-    - comfort-zone
+    - Comfort Zone
-    - relationships
+    - Relationships
 ---

 > Mahatma Gandhi says to start changing yourself if you want to change the life